apify/actor-whitepaper/README.md

 ### Input and output

-TODO: write this text, include examples of input and output objects, possibly also API.
+TODO (Jan): write this text, include examples of input and output objects, possibly also API.

 Both actor input and output is always a JSON file.
 To support e.g. images on input, we just need some better SDK and UI.